Lettuce Turnip The Beet

 ------------------------------------------

 Artichokes are super rich in fiber, containing 6 g of fiber per 100 g.
-Artichokes are also high in antioxidants, along with magnesium, folate, and vitamin K. They promote digestive health, support liver function, and may help lower cholesterol levels.
+This fiber comes the in form of inulin, which acts as a prebiotic, regulating the digestive sysyem.
+Artichokes are also high in antioxidants, along with magnesium, folate, and vitamin K. They promote support liver function, may help lower cholesterol, and even increase the production of bile, which removes toxic wastes from the body.
 I normally just roast them, like I did in my Balsamic Caprese Chicken with Roasted Artichokes, but you can also make Lightened Up Spinach Artichoke Dip or put them on top of a Greek Salad.

 Serving Size: 1 cup (150 g)